 Product Info & Care

 All of our products are pre-loved.
 Most fall into the category of Vintage (20+ years old), some are Antique (100+ years old), and a few are Contemporary (0-20 years old).
 Like all beloved treasures, you'll want to take special care of vintage and antique items.
 Basic tips: Store away from heat and humidity, and clean gently with a soft cloth or cotton Q-tip.
 With any costume jewelry, you'll want to avoid moisture, lotion, oils, and chemical cleaners especially on rhinestones and enamel.
 Read more below.

 Our focus in the jewelry department is 20th Century costume jewelry - made for high design impact using low cost materials.
 So the bling is real but the gems are fake, and the metal is usually an alloy (mix) of metals rather than gold or silver.
 For this reason, vintage/antique jewelry is not necessarily hypo-allergenic.
-(If you have an allergic reaction to jewelry purchased in our shop, let us know and we will gladly process a return.
+If you have an allergic reaction to jewelry purchased in our shop, let us know and we will gladly process a return.
 If you are sensitive, stick with jewelry marked 925 (Sterling silver).

 Please keep in mind that older items may not be appropriate for children due to their delicate condition and underlying materials.
 The risk of exposure to lead wasn't super regulated until the late 1970s, so treasures from the 80s and later are safest for kiddos.
-Because some antique and vintage items might contain traces of lead, we recommend using a home lead surface test before using any metal or ceramic for food or drink, especially metal or painted ceramics.
+We recommend a home lead test before using older vintage or antique vessels for food or drink, especially metal or painted ceramics.

 Product Care by Type

-Jewelry & Jeweled Handbags: Older jewelry is delicate and requires a gentle loving touch.
-Costume jewelry is sensitive to the elements - store vintage and antique jewelry away from excessive heat and humidity.
+Jewelry & Jeweled Handbags: Older jewelry is often delicate and requires a gentle loving touch.
+Costume jewelry is sensitive to the elements - store vintage and antique jewelry away from heat and humidity.
 Do not store in plastic bags.
 Prevent exposure to moisture, which can erode finishes and glues.
-Remove jewelry when exercising, showering, and playing in puddles.
+Remove jewelry when exercising, washing, and playing in puddles.
 As with any costume jewelry, new or old, avoid lotions, oils and chemicals especially on rhinestones and enamel.
 To clean, polish lightly with a soft cloth.
-Avoid sonic cleaners, as they can actually cause damage to vintage and antique pieces.
+Avoid sonic cleaners, as they can cause damage to vintage and antique pieces.
 Do not use chemical jewelry cleaner or dips on pieces with foil backed rhinestones or enamel/resin accents.

 Gilded metal and glass jewelry boxes: Dust with a soft cloth or brush.
-Do not use water unless your piece has become very dirty or encountered a spill.
-In that case, residue can be cleaned off gently with a soft, barely dampened Q tip; follow with a dry soft cloth.
-You can use glass cleaner -sparingly- on glass areas but avoid contact with metal components.
-Some recommendations online suggest using ammonia or window cleaner for the metal, but chemicals can damage to fragile metal coatings (especially gilding) and therefore we do not recommend it.
+If your piece has become very dirty or encountered a spill, residue can be cleaned off gently with a barely dampened Q tip; pat dry with a soft cloth.
+You can use a light touch of glass cleaner on glass areas while avoiding contact with metal components (chemicals may damage the fragile metal coatings).

-Pots & Planters: We recommend using a liner for plants in vintage/antique pots and planters.
-While not always necessary, it prevents possible water damage and sustains the life of your piece.
+Pots & Planters: We recommend using a liner for plants in vintage/antique pots and planters to prevent water damage and sustain the life of your piece.